Jokela school shooting: File package

 Before setting off on his rampage, Auvinen uploaded a file package containing twenty-one media files to the Internet.
 It contained pictures of himself, his firearm, Jokela High School, one undisclosed music file, and three documents in Finnish and English.

 The longest text was the "Natural Selector's Manifesto", in which Auvinen explained his thoughts and rationale behind the shooting.
 He emphasized that he wanted his attack to be seen as not a mere school shooting but an outright act of terrorism.
-The text is an amalgamation of Auvinen's favorite various socially-critical thinkers, including Plato and Friedrich Nietzsche, and also contained references to the Unabomber manifesto.
+The text is an amalgamation of Auvinen's favourite various socially-critical thinkers, including Plato and Friedrich Nietzsche, and also contains references to the Unabomber Manifesto.
 Auvinen separates human beings into three groups based on their ability to think critically, as well as explains his role as a "natural selector" meant to weed out the weakest aspects of humanity.
 He refers to his actions as a "total war against humanity" and rationalizes his massacre by depicting it as a rightful culling of the weak-minded majority.
 He insisted that both his upbringing and the media he consumed were not at fault for his actions.

 Auvinen had also left suicide notes on his computer directed towards his parents the night before the massacre, with one beginning, "By the time you're reading this, I'm probably already dead."

 Obtaining the gun

 Auvinen had received his gun licence in October, then purchased a .22-calibre SIG Sauer Mosquito and 500 rounds of ammunition on 2 November, five days before the shooting.
 He was a registered member of the Helsinki Shooting Club since 31 August.
 A club spokesman revealed that Auvinen had attended a single one-hour training session.
 He had been given the licence since he was a member of a local shooting club and held no previous criminal record.

 The Finnish police require a shooting hobby to begin with a .22-calibre weapon.
 Auvinen initially wanted to purchase a 9mm Glock pistol, but the application was rejected by police on 12 October under the grounds that, due to its high firepower, the firearm was not suited for precision shooting, as Auvinen had hoped to use it for.
 He later successfully filed an application to purchase a .22-calibre Ruger MK III pistol, only to find on the day of the purchase that it was unavailable at the time.
 He then opted to purchase the SIG Sauer Mosquito instead.

-Auvinen uploaded a video to YouTube prior to the shooting, declaring that he would carry out a "massacre", and uploaded a manifesto to a file sharing website.
+Auvinen uploaded a video to YouTube prior to the shooting, declaring that he would carry out a "massacre", and uploaded a manifesto to a file-sharing website.
 His manifesto expressed anger at his social alienation and called on "strong-minded and intelligent individuals" to revolt against the "idiocracy" of the "weak-minded masses".